howsoai/platform-installation-examples/security/README.md

 Network policies can be used to control traffic between pods and limit access to the Howso Platform components.

-TODO -
+TODO - example

-If using a service mesh, the logic of which podSelectors to use changes, more information can be found in the [Linkerd and Network Policies](linkerd/README.md) section.
+> Note: If using a service mesh, the logic of which podSelectors to use changes, more information can be found in the [Linkerd and Network Policies](linkerd/README.md) section.

-## Custom Ingress Certs
+## Ingress Certs

-Custom ingress certificates can be used to secure external access to the Howso Platform.
-More information on configuring custom ingress certificates can be found in the [Custom Ingress](custom-ingress/README.md) section.
+See the [Custom Ingress](../custom-ingress/README.md) section for information on using custom ingress certificates with the Howso Platform.